“We stopped checking for monsters under our bed when we realized they were inside us.”–Charles Darwin

 NOTE FROM DENNIS

-Side Note: Caligari Street comes from a 1920s movie titled The Cabinet of Dr. Caligari, arguably ‘the first true horror film.’
-And there is other symbolism from that movie–that I hint at in the story–which depicts authority manipulating people to serve their agenda and that weakens the fabric of a country’s character (society).
+Side note: In the story, Caligari Street comes from a 1920s movie titled The Cabinet of Dr. Caligari, arguably ‘the first true horror film.’
+And there is other symbolism from that movie, which depicts a brutal authority manipulating people to serve their agenda and weaken the fabric of character (society), that I hint at in this story.